Take pumpkin, and pair it with chocolate chip cookies, and there's no doubt it's a winning dessert recipe.

 1-2 cups chocolate chips

 - Preheat oven to 375ºF.
-Lay two Silpats or pieces of parchment paper on top of two cookie sheets.
+Line 2 cookie sheets with Silpats or pieces of parchment paper.

 - Use an ice cream scooper to drop rounded spoonfuls of cookie dough onto baking sheets.

 - Bake for 15-17 minutes or until edges start to brown.
 Remove from oven, and let sit on hot baking sheet for 2 more minutes.
 Move cookies to wire rack to cool completely.

 - 22-24 cookies